microsoft/scalar/Readme.md

 In order to get background maintenance as part of `scalar clone` or `scalar register`, you need to be running Git 2.30.0 or higher.
 Alternatively, you can install our custom version of Git.
+(The custom Git version is also required if you want GVFS protocol support on Azure Repos.)

 The latest releases can be downloaded and installed as follows: